EzePze/Atom-Superset/README.md

 ![](RELEASING/pic-window-240214-1108-49.png)

 ## Running locally
-This version of Pythia is tightly coupled with our underlying XNode deployment system, so running it locally is not recommended.
+This version of Pythia is tightly coupled with our underlying Xnode deployment system, so running it locally is not recommended.

 ## Info on changes